cholla-hydro/cholla/python/README.md

 ## Quickstart

 Let's walk through a few scenarios.
 Suppose that we have a snapshot saved at **path/to/snap.h5.0**. *Importantly*, all of these examples will work if:
-- **path/to/snap.h5.0** contains the entire concatenated snapshot (it also doesn't matter whether it was concatenated with the newer or older scripts or whether it was repacked)
+- **path/to/snap.h5.0** contains the entire concatenated snapshot (In this scenario, the convention is to name the file **path/to/snap.h5**).
+It doesn't matter whether the file was concatenated with the newer or older scripts (or whether it was repacked)
 - OR, if **path/to/snap.h5.0** is one of many files that the snapshot is distributed between (i.e. there is no concatenation)

 Onto the examples: